-Using heart stencils, you’ll cut out some shapes, throw in a touch of catnip, then sew together.
+Using heart stencils, you’ll cut out some shapes, throw in a touch of catnip, and then sew them together.
 After that, you’ll simply need to drill a hole in your dowel to wind your twine through, then you’ll have a completed cat wand, and it’s time to play!

 While this website only stuck with one heart on a string per wand, we imagine you could get a little creative with this toy and add more hearts or even ribbons to make it more fun for your pet.

-13. Fluttery Feather Cat Toy
+13. DIY Fluttery Feather Cat Toy by Catster

 |Materials:||Felt, satin cord, jingle bell, jewelry jump ring|

 Cats are more than fond of feathers; they adore them.
-That’s why this fluttery felt feather cat toy is so perfect for your favorite feline.
+That’s why this fluttery-felt feather cat toy is so perfect for your favorite feline.
 With the addition of a jingle bell, your furry friend will have hours of fun.

 This cat toy is straightforward to put together.
-You’ll need to design your own feather shapes, but once you’ve cut them out from the felt, all that’s left is making them more leaf-like, then putting them together with the jingle bell and cord.
+You’ll need to design your own feather shapes, but once you’ve cut them out from the felt, all that’s left is making them more leaf-like, and then putting them together with the jingle bell and cord.
 In very little time, you’ll have a toy your cat loves.

-While this one isn’t set up as a cat wand, we think you could probably use these in addition to a wooden dowel to make a wand for kitty.
+While this one isn’t set up as a cat wand, we think you could probably use these in addition to a wooden dowel to make a wand for your kitty.
 So, get imaginative!